estech01/estech01.github.io/_pages/about.md

 # Causal Inference • Experiments • Conflict & Behavior

 I earned my MS in Statistics from UCLA in 2026.
-I expect to finish my PhD in Political Science in 2027.
+I expect to finish my PhD in Political Science during AY2026-27.

 I study how exposure to violence causally affects behavior, decision-making, and political attitudes, and how these effects vary across individuals and contexts.
 I focus on: